Tokyo Station: Postwar, 1950–2011

 Various Blue Trains, which were westbound sleeper trains, operated between Tokyo Station and Kyushu from the 1950s.

 On 15 September 1949, the Heiwa express train began operations between Tokyo and Osaka as the first post-war limited express service.
 Renamed Tsubame on 1 January 1950, it was later joined by the Hato.
 To eliminate locomotive, the 80 series EMUs were introduced between Tokyo and Numazu from 1 March 1950.
 Meanwhile, the Yankee Limited, a north-bound train for Allied forces, started in 1946 and transitioned to public use post-1952, later renamed Towada in 1954.
 The Yamanote and Keihin-Tohoku lines were separated as a solution to overcrowding, when additional tracks between Tokyo and Tamachi completed on 19 November 1956.
-The station's Yaesu exit, rebuilt after a 1949 fire, saw the construction of a modern station building completed in 1954 with Daimaru department store as the main tennant.
+The station's Yaesu exit, rebuilt after a 1949 fire, saw the construction of a modern station building completed in 1954 with Daimaru department store as the main tenant.

 Electrification of the Tokaido Line was completed in 1956, and through trains to Osaka such as the Tsubame and Hato began to be hauled by EF58 electric locomotives for the entire length of the route.
 Night services to Kyushu, including the Asakaze, resumed, followed by the debut of the Kodama electric train service by 151 series EMUs in 1958.
 Steam locomotives ceased operations to Tokyo Station in 1961, when the Joban Line's electrification reached Katsuta.
-The Marunouchi Line reached Tokyo Station in 1956 and was extended to Ginza in 1957.
+The Marunouchi Line reached Tokyo Station in 1956 and was extended to Ginza in 1957 by the Teito Rapid Transit Authority (TRTA).

-Beginning with the Tokaido Shinkansen in 1964, Tokyo Station has 8 platforms for the high-speed rail system today.
+Beginning with the Tokaido Shinkansen in 1964, Tokyo Station has 10 platforms for the high-speed rail system today.

 The Tokaido Shinkansen's construction began in 1959.
 There were concerns about increased congestion at Tokyo Station, but due to its central location in Tokyo and connectivity, Tokyo Station was selected as the line's Tokyo-side terminus.
 On 1 October 1964, the Tokaido Shinkansen opened, with Platforms 17–19 built for its operation.
 Later, one more platform was added when the Shinkansen extension to Hakata was completed in 1975.